BitAcademyDev/documentation/docs/staff/coaches/exercises.md

 ![student progress module example](/img/staff/coaches/exercises/student-progress-module.png)

-Depending on the state an exercise there will be a menu on the right hand side of the exercise to allow you to:
+Depending on the state of an exercise, there will be a menu on the right hand side of the exercise that allows you to:

 * View the exercise like that student (to see their BLAST results for example)
 * Unlock a locked exercise